Yellow-headed day gecko: Geographic range

 P. klemmeri inhabits northwest Madagascar, along the coast.
 It is only known from the Ampasindava Peninsula (at Antsatsaka) and near Mandrozo Lake.

 Habitat

-P. klemmeri typically lives in bamboo forests.
-It sometimes shares its habitat with Phelsuma seippi and Phelsuma madagascariensis grandis.
+P. klemmeri typically lives in bamboo forest, at altitudes up to 400 m.
+It sometimes shares its habitat with P. seippi and P. madagascarienis grandis.
 P. klemmeri is most commonly found on yellow bamboo canes, but may be found on green bamboo or other nearby foliage.
 When threatened, P. klemmeri will hide inside narrow cracks in the bamboo.

 Diet

 P. klemmeri feeds on various insects and other invertebrates.
 It also likes to lick soft sweet fruit, pollen, and nectar.

 Behaviour

-P. klemmeri is primarily active during the day (diurnal) and likes to bask.
+P. klemmeri is primarily active during the cooler part of the day (diurnal) and likes to bask.
 It often lives in small groups.

 Reproduction

-The female P. klemmeri lays a pair of eggs and hides them in bamboo canes.
+P. klemmeri is oviparous.
+The female lays a pair of eggs and hides them in bamboo canes.
 At a temperature of 27 °C (80.6 °F), the young will hatch after approximately 39–52 days.
 Each juvenile measures 22–29 mm.